akfullfo/taskforce/README.md

 Small production system| web<br>app | Two hosts handle web and app roles with other hosts handing the db roles Sanity test system| web<br>app<br>db | A single host handles all roles.
 It runs all regular sanity tests in an environment while exactly following standard production upgrade procedures.

 The approach allows hosts to be configured in exactly the same way except for the roles file.
-In addition, because the role file is continuously monitor for changes, a role file update will cause an automatic migration from one configuration to another, starting an stopping tasks as needed to meet the new scope.
+In addition, because the role file is continuously monitored for changes, a role file update will cause an automatic migration from one configuration to another, starting an stopping tasks as needed to meet the new scope.

 ### Included Modules ###
 **task.py** holds the primary class `legion` which is the entry point into task management.
 An effectively internal class `task` manages each task after it is defined by the configurtion.
 There are also some classes and methods present for event handling and process execution.